Your Guide to School Nurse Salaries

 School Nurse Salary

-Employment of registered nurses is projected to grow 16 percent by 2026, which is much faster than the average for all occupations.
+Employment of registered nurses is projected to grow six percent by 2032, which is faster than the average for all occupations.

 Education Requirements for School Nurse Jobs